 2. Columbia Ice Maiden II Insulated Snow Boot

-3. Sorel Joan Explorer Winter Boot
+3. Sorel Joan Explorer III Winter Boot

 Best Travel Dress Shoes for Women